 Violent crime isn't an argument for more gun-restrictions; it's an argument for more armed-preparedness and firearms training.
 Because while a gun is a right, it can also be a need.
 And it's a lot better to have firearm you don't need than to need one you don't have.

-Dan Wos is a nationally recognized 2nd Amendment advocate as well as the author of Good Gun Bad Guy and Good Gun Bad Guy 2.
+Dan Wos is a nationally recognized 2nd Amendment advocate who is the author of Good Gun Bad Guy and Good Gun Bad Guy 2.
+He also hosts a podcast called Good Gun Bad Guy Radio.
 Go behind the lies of the anti-gun radicals and find out what they hoped you would never know.